flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180818-18-09-18-kavanaugh-haunted-by-allegation-from-high-school.md

     *   Story leaks **after** Senate Judiciary Hearing ends.
   card_citation: ''
 card_4:
-  card_text: "> a\x1CI thought he might inadvertently kill me.
-He was trying to attack me and remove my clothing.a\x1D\n> \n> Professor Christine Blasey Ford describing what she says happened 30+ years ago at a high school party when Kavanaugh and his friend allegedly trapped her in a room.
+  card_text: "> ax1CI thought he might inadvertently kill me.
+He was trying to attack me and remove my clothing.ax1Dn> n> Professor Christine Blasey Ford describing what she says happened 30+ years ago at a high school party when Kavanaugh and his friend allegedly trapped her in a room.
 She doesn't remember exact date or place - says everyone was drinking.
 She claims Kavanaugh's friend Mark Judge jumped on top of them, causing them all to fall, and she freed herself."
   card_citation: ''
 card_5:
-  card_text: "> a\x1CI have never done anything like what the accuser describes a\x14 to her or to anyone.
-Because this never happened, I had no idea who was making this accusation until she identified herself…a\x1D\n> \n> Judge Brett Kavanaugh"
+  card_text: "> ax1CI have never done anything like what the accuser describes ax14 to her or to anyone.
+Because this never happened, I had no idea who was making this accusation until she identified herself…ax1Dn> n> Judge Brett Kavanaugh"
   card_citation: ''
 card_6:
-  card_text: "> a\x1CIta\x19s just absolutely nuts.
-I never saw Brett act that way.”\n> \n> Mark Judge, friend of Brett Kavanaugh who the accuser says was in the room when the assault happened.
+  card_text: "> ax1CItax19s just absolutely nuts.
+I never saw Brett act that way.”n> n> Mark Judge, friend of Brett Kavanaugh who the accuser says was in the room when the assault happened.
 Judge wrote a book about recovering from alcoholism.
 He has written for conservative news outlets; the accuser has donated to democratic campaigns."
   card_citation: ''
 card_7:
   card_text: >-